ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-The next task evaluates LLMs ability to understand how the world state changes by action application.
+\textbf{2.
+Progression (\prog)} The next task evaluates LLMs ability to understand how the world state changes by action application.
 Performing an action changes the state in the following manner: The delete effects will no longer hold and the add effects will hold.
 Everything else remains unchanged.
 Given a state $s$ and an action $\action$, the next state is $t=(s\setminus \del(\action))\cup \add(\action)$.
 The complexity of the straightforward computation is $O(|\atoms|)$ worst case, but in practice the add and delete effects of planning problems are typically small.
 We construct a single generative question, asking what propositions are false in the current state but will become true after performing the action and asking which ones are true and become false.
 The first set is $t\setminus s$, and the second one is $s\setminus t$.
-We can keep the relevant sets for answer validation.
-Figure \ref{fig:progexample} shows a sample example of a progression question.
+We maintain both of these sets in the answers.
+Figure \ref{fig:progexample} shows an example of a progression question.